Understanding energy use and power relationships in low-income communities

 Post-sustainability and Resilience

-I attended a workshop to consider ways that we can evolve a research agenda in HCI about how to move sustainable HCI to the next level — one that goes beyond persuasion, adopts a deeper perspective on sustainability, and supports and prepares for transformations induced by large scale social and environmental change.
+I attended a CHI sustainability workshop (2013) to consider ways that we can evolve a research agenda in HCI about how to move sustainable HCI to the next level — one that goes beyond persuasion, adopts a deeper perspective on sustainability, and supports and prepares for transformations induced by large scale social and environmental change.
 I was particularly interested in resilience, or building cohesive communities: “Stronger local communities are more resilient to change and shocks; people are able to act together collectively in response to challenges, and strongly affected individuals are more likely to find support.
 Can online social media, mobile devices etc be used in such a way as to build more cohesive local communities?
 Can they help create support networks that exist beyond the virtual?
 Or do they naturally result in reduced cohesion?”

 Dillahunt, T. Creating Resilient Communities for Post-Sustainable Times, Proceedings of the 31st international conference on Human factors in computing systems, Post-Sustainability Workshop, 2013, Paris, France. (pdf)